 Storm Drain Inlet Protection shall be capable of removing debris and sediments.

-Wrapping of the storm drain grate is not permitted; the use of storm drain inlet filter bags is required, in accordance with York Region Standard Drawing [Consultant to enter Standard Drawing No.].
+Wrapping of the storm drain grate is not permitted; the use of storm drain inlet filter bags is required, in accordance with the Contract Drawings.

 Installation, inspection, maintenance and removal of Storm Drain Inlet Protection shall be in accordance with the TRCA’s Erosion and Sediment Control Guide for Urban Construction and as specified in the Contract Drawings.